awsdocs/aws-certificate-user-guide/doc_source/acm-certificate.md

 + ACM does not currently permit you to opt out of [managed certificate renewal](managed-renewal.md) for ACM certificates\.
 Also, managed renewal is not available for certificates that you import into ACM\.
 + You cannot request certificates for Amazon\-owned domain names such as those ending in amazonaws\.com, cloudfront\.net, or elasticbeanstalk\.com\.
 + You cannot download the private key for an ACM certificate\.
 + You cannot directly install ACM certificates on your Amazon Elastic Compute Cloud \(Amazon EC2\) website or application\.
 You can, however, use your certificate with any integrated service\.
-For more information, see [Services Integrated with AWS Certificate Manager](acm-services.md)\.
+For more information, see [Services integrated with AWS Certificate Manager](acm-services.md)\.